Rep2/in2iOSPlayground/Chapter 2: Swift.md

 When done you should be able to answer these questions.

-  - What are constans and variables in Swift?
-How do we use them?
+  - What are constants and variables in Swift?
+How  and why do we use them?
   - What is type annotation?
-Why we use it and how.
+How and why do we use it.
   - What is string interpolation?

+Continue with [Integers](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html#//apple_ref/doc/uid/TP40014097-CH5-ID317) and read up to [Type Aliases](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html#//apple_ref/doc/uid/TP40014097-CH5-ID327).

+When done you should be able to answer these questions.

+  - Name Swift numeric types.
+  - What is type safety and how is it represented in Swift?
+  - What is type inference?
+  - How do we covert numeric types?

 ## Advanced